Surendra2670/Surendra2670/README.md

 - 👋 Hi, I’m @Surendra
 - 👀 I’m interested in coading
-- 🌱 I’m currently learning ruby on rails
+- 🌱 I’m currently learning C# .Net
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...